Feature WRITING CLASSES

 The logical next step after Feature Development Lab.
-If you have a completed outline and are ready to write your draft, this is the class is for you.
+If you have a completed outline and are ready to write your draft, this is the class for you.
 Three sessions, with a week of prep work before you start.
 Draft One!

 Perhaps you have a draft that needs to be rewritten?
 Or you just want deadlines and feedback as you head into draft?
 This course will help you get that unfinished project written and polished while reviewing Core Structure and other key elements.
 You will learn to deepen emotional moments, amp up stakes, chart your character’s transformational arc, and illustrate themes.